iot-lab/meshblu-clients/README.md

 Configuring
 -----------

+Copy file `config.sample.py` to `config.py` and inspect content.

 Meshblu requires authentication on most request.
 You will need to either use credentials provided by an admin - for the production instance - or create your own "auth device" - for your local instance.

 To create a first "auth device" on your local Meshblu instance, use:

-	curl -X POST -d "type=example" http://localhost/devices

-The command above should produce a json result showing "uuid" and "token" values that can be used as credentials for subsequent Meshblu api calls.
+	./http-registry.py register

-Copy file `config.sample.py` to `config.py` and paste in there the values of `uuid` and `token` into the `auth` dict replacing sample values.
+Copy values `uuid` and `token` in the result above and edit file `config.py` to replace sample values in the `auth` dict.

+Repeat registry and edit operations for the `device` dict.